-- 1 large celery root (about 1¼ pounds), peeled and cut into 1-inch cubes
+- 1 large celeriac (also called celery root), peeled and cut into 1-inch cubes

 - 3 cloves garlic, peeled